 You need to stop treating the symptom and start treating the problem.

-My clients achieve results by doing the inner work necessary to get clear on what they want to create and then adjust their current belief system to make those results possible.
+My clients achieve results by doing the thought work necessary to get clear on what they want to create and then rebuild their thoughts so that those results are possible.